 Fresh $310 billion in loans for small businesses already gone, bankers say

-The more than $300 billion set aside to replenish the emergency loan program for small businesses impacted by the coronavirus pandemic is likely already all spoken for, banking industry groups said Wednesday.
+The more than $300 billion set aside to replenish the emergency loan program for small businesses impacted by the coronavirus pandemic is likely already all spoken for, banking industry groups said.

-The initial $349 billion set aside for the Paycheck Protection Program ran out on April 16, after being available for less than two weeks.
-The Senate has approved an additional $310 billion for the program, which the House of Representatives is expected to vote in favor of later this week.

 "The majority, if not all, of the funding Congress is considering right now is already exhausted," said Nick Simpson, a spokesman with the Consumer Bankers Association.